White Lilies Island

 White Lilies Island is the second studio album by Australian singer-songwriter Natalie Imbruglia.
 It was released by RCA Records on 5 November 2001 in most international territories and on 5 March 2002 in the United States.
-For this album, Imbruglia collaborated with songwriter, Gary Clark, with whom she co-wrote majority of the album materials.
+For this album, Imbruglia collaborated with songwriter, Gary Clark, with whom she co-wrote majority of the album material.
 Other collaborators include Phil Thornalley, who was a major contributor of her previous album, as well as Ian Stanley, Matt Wilder and Patrick Leonard.
 Attempting to take more control of her creative direction, Imbruglia admitted that she suffered from writer's block, perfectionism and isolation during the recording process.
-She co-wrote 64 songs potentially intended for the album.
 The album is named after the location of Imbruglia's home in Windsor.

 Musically, White Lilies Island is a rock album, with element of pop, and acoustic sounds.
 The album was notable for being the first to include copy protection software on compact disc pressing, but later removed due to surrounding technical faults that resulted to consumer outcry.
 Upon release, White Lilies Island received polarized reviews, while some critics praised the album for its dark and distinctive tone compared to her predecessor.
 Commercially, the album charted within top five in Australia, top twenty in the United Kingdom, and top forty in the United States.
 White Lilies Island has sold one million copies worldwide.